Updated on: December 6, 2024

 - Virtual private network (VPN).

 Dashlane has lots of features to streamline development and make the whole process more secure.
-The company has emphasized integrating Dashlane with various development tools.
+Though it doesn’t have a fully featured Linux app with a GUI, I found that the advanced development tools more than made up for this small issue.
 There are extensions for all major IDEs and a tool for injecting occluded secrets into GitHub and other repositories.
-I found the CLI pretty easy to set up and use.
+I found the CLI pretty easy to set up and use on my Linux computer.
 Once done, I was able to manage personal passwords with ease.
-In a team environment, you can also use it track activity, manage secrets, and more.
+In a team environment, you can also use it to track activity, manage secrets, and more.

 Linux users not engaged in development can find lots to like, too.
-It comes with a Password Health Checker that works as expected, and password sharing makes it easy to securely grant access to your accounts or servers without recpients seeing what the password actually is.
-Linux users can authenticate with biometrics, a master password, or a hardware key.
+It comes with a Password Health Checker that works as expected, and password sharing makes it easy to grant access to your accounts or servers without recipients seeing the password.
+Linux users can authenticate with a master password or a hardware key (biometrics is also an option if you know how to emulate Windows Hello on your machine).
 In terms of 2FA, it supports Yubikeys and all major TOTP services.

 My favorite feature is the integrated dark web monitoring.
-It beats out 1Password in this area because Dashlane doesn’t simply rely on Have I Been Pwned? to identify credentials involved in a breach.
-Instead, it has its own database which is constantly updated by employees.
+It beats 1Password in this area because Dashlane doesn’t simply rely on Have I Been Pwned? to identify credentials involved in a breach.
+Instead, it has its own database, which is constantly updated by employees.

-In addition, Dashlane’s premium plan provides Linux users with access to Hotspot Shield VPN — a CLI-based VPN app for Linux that provides secure encryption, fast speeds, and servers in 80+ Dashlane is the only password manager to offer an unlimited-data VPN on its premium plans.
+In addition, Dashlane’s premium plan provides Linux users with access to Hotspot Shield VPN — a CLI-based VPN app for Linux that provides secure encryption, fast speeds, and servers in 80+ countries.
+Dashlane is one of the only password managers that offers an unlimited-data VPN on its premium plans.

 Dashlane Premium provides all of Dashlane’s features for $4.99 / month.
 Dashlane Friends & Family has all the features of Premium, but it extends coverage to 10 different user accounts for just $7.49 / month — however, the VPN is only available to 1 user (the plan admin).
-Dashlane also has a free plan that allows you to store 25 passwords on a single device.
+You’ll need one of the enterprise plans to get the development tools, use logs, and access the admin console.
+One option is the Standard business plan ($20.00 / month), which can cover up to 10 users.

 Bottom Line: